syncfusion/blazor-docs/src/treemap/treemap/color-mapping.md

 ---
-title: "Color Mapping in Blazor TreeMap component | Syncfusion"
+title: "Color Mapping in the Blazor TreeMap component | Syncfusion"

 component: "TreeMap"

-description: "Learn here all about Color Mapping of Syncfusion TreeMap (SfTreeMap) component and more."
+description: "Learn here all about the Color Mapping of Syncfusion TreeMap (SfTreeMap) component and more."
 ---

-# Color Mapping in Blazor TreeMap (SfTreeMap)
+# Color Mapping in the Blazor TreeMap (SfTreeMap)

-Color mapping is used to customize the color for each group or item, based on the specified types and the following options are available to customize the group and leaf items in the TreeMap component.
+Color mapping is used to customize the color for each group or item based on the specified types.
+The following options are available to customize the group and leaf items in the TreeMap component.

 ## Range color mapping

-Range color mapping is used to apply color to items by giving specific ranges in the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_DataSource) and it should be specifying the data source properties to the [`RangeColorValuePath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_RangeColorValuePath).
-The color mapping ranges to be specified in [`StartRange`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.ColorMapping.html#Syncfusion_Blazor_TreeMap_ColorMapping_StartRange) and [`EndRange`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.ColorMapping.html#Syncfusion_Blazor_TreeMap_ColorMapping_EndRange) properties of  [`TreeMapLeafColorMappings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafColorMapping.html).
+Range color mapping is used to apply color to the items by giving specific ranges in the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_DataSource), and it should be specifying the data source properties to the [`RangeColorValuePath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_RangeColorValuePath).
+The color mapping ranges to be specified in the [`StartRange`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.ColorMapping.html#Syncfusion_Blazor_TreeMap_ColorMapping_StartRange) and the [`EndRange`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.ColorMapping.html#Syncfusion_Blazor_TreeMap_ColorMapping_EndRange) properties of the [`TreeMapLeafColorMappings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafColorMapping.html).

-The following code example demonstrates, how to apply range color mapping.
+The following code example shows, how to apply range color mapping.

 ```csharp
 @using Syncfusion.Blazor.TreeMap